paulmartinjoy/WebShopApi/README.md

 ### More Info

 Only users with administratror rights are allowed to add articles, colorinfos and variantinfos.
-But inorder for the end point to work, the user has to be made an administrator manually in the database.
+But inorder to make the end points work, the user has to be made an administrator manually in the database.
 An administrator registration endpoint can be the next step to do it.